Scaling limits of critical FK-decorated random planar maps with $q=4$: Exploration into the future

 \begin{proof} Subtracting $\Cright_n$ from $\Hright_n$ the tightness of \eqref{eq: scaling to stable DPF} is a consequence of \eqref{eq: scaling to stable HPF} and the analogous statement for $\Cright_n$ (actually, tightness of $\Hright_n$ would be enough).
 Therefore, it remains to prove the marginal convergence in \eqref{eq: scaling to stable HPF}.
 It follows by expressing the Laplace transform of $\Hright_n$ in terms of that of $\mathcal{H}^*(P_{\rF})$ (by independence), and using the expansion in \cref{prop:Laplace_H_PF}.
 The convergence therefore boils down to calculations that we feel free to skip since they are very similar to the proof of Theorems~\ref{thm:hn_scaling}--\ref{thm:lazy_scaling}. \end{proof}

 Recall that the notation $\mathcal{H}^*(P_\rF)$ and $\mathcal{C}^*(P_\rF)$ refers to the ham and cheeseburger counts \emph{without} taking into account the final $\rF$ symbol in $P_\rF$.
-We can now add in the missing $\rF$ symbols in \cref{thm:CPFtight}, i.e.\ derive the scaling limit of the two burger counts up to time $\tau_{\rF}^n$. \begin{Cor}[Adding back the $\rF$ symbols] Recall the times $\tau_{\rF}^n$, $n\geq 0$, defined in \eqref{eq:tau_F^n}.
-Then
+We can now add in the missing $\rF$ symbols in \cref{thm:CPFtight}, i.e.\ derive the scaling limit of the two burger counts up to time $\tau_{\rF}^n$.